juanmontiz/PlottingTools/README.md

 # PlottingTools
-## Some useful tools and functions for making different types of plots (box plots, violin plots, etc.).
+## Some useful tools and functions for making different types of plots (box plots, violin plots, radar (spider), etc.).

 - The box (violin) and swarm **palettes can be different**!
 In case they are the same, the box (violin) palette is set to be more translucid than the swarm so that the points can be clearly seen.
 - Also, a custom palette can be provided.